Our top tips for a successful Christmas!

 For autistic people and their loved ones, Christmas can be exciting and daunting all at once.

-In the spirit of the twelve days of Christmas, we’ve got twelve tips for not only surviving but enjoying this festive season, as well as a webinar from autism parents and advocates where they share their advice for navigating the holidays.
+In the spirit of the 12 days of Christmas, we’ve got twelve tips for not only surviving but enjoying this festive season, as well as a webinar from autism parents and advocates where they share their advice for navigating the holidays.

 Our 12 tips for Christmas